SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter6.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 6
-title: Chapter 6 - Yours to Begin With
+Title: Chapter 6 - Yours to Begin With
-layout: default
 ---

 ## Chapter 6: Yours to Begin With